 Halloween is creeping up fast, and while spooky costumes and haunted houses steal the show, the real fright night MVP is candy.
 But beware!
 Not all Halloween treats are friendly to your fangs.
 Some snacks can turn your smile into a dental horror story, while others are more tooth-friendly (and might even give your grin a little treat of its own).
 Before your little monsters dig into their trick-or-treat loot, let’s sink our Halloween teeth tips into which candies keep your smile safe and which ones are a dental nightmare!

 When it comes to candy that is good for your teeth, dark chocolate tops the list.
 It’s lower in sugar than milk chocolate and contains compounds that may help fight oral bacteria.
 Certain elements in dark chocolate, like CBH (a compound derived from cocoa), can even help harden tooth enamel, offering surprising benefits.
-Dark chocolate also melts quickly, minimising the time it stays on your teeth.
+Dark chocolate also melts quickly, minimizing the time it stays on your teeth.
 That means fewer chances for bacteria to feed on sugar and produce harmful acids.

 You might be surprised, but candies like Smarties or Pixy Stix, while pure sugar, dissolve quickly and don’t stick to teeth.
 This quick dissolution means less opportunity for acid-producing bacteria to thrive.